-The project to reconstruct sections 11 and 12 of the expressway into a three-lane urban boulevard is underway.
-Following confirmation of funding for the project, all design activities have begun, thereby ensuring that the overall project schedule will be maintained.
-Construction is scheduled to begin in 2024-2025 with the bank stabilization and to continue until 2029-2030.
+All the aforementioned work is scheduled for completion in the third guarter of 2029-2030.

 Coordination of the project's environmental component as well as the participatory process with the various stakeholders are underway considering, among other factors, that interventions in the St. Lawrence River will be required for the bank stabilization work.

-With regard to the maintenance of the Clément Bridge and other infrastructure belonging to JCCBI and located on île des Sœurs, a rehabilitation project was launched, as planned, in the third quarter of 2022-2023.
-The detailed design is underway and should be completed in the second quarter of 2023-2024.
-Work is scheduled over two years, in 2024-2025 and 2025-2026.

-A project to rehabilitate the concrete structure of the elevated section of the Bonaventure Expressway was launched as scheduled in the first quarter of 2023-2024.
-The detailed design is underway and should be completed in the third quarter of 2023-2024.
-Work is scheduled to be carried out over two years, namely in 2024-2025 and 2025-2026.
+With regard to the maintenance of the Clément Bridge and other JCCBI infrastructures located on Île des Sœurs, the plans and specifications for the infrastructure rehabilitation have been completed and work is scheduled to begin in the first quarter of 2024-2025 and continue until 2026-2027.
+The project to rehabilitate the concrete structure of the elevated section of the Bonaventure Expressway was launched as scheduled in the first quarter of 2023-2024.
+The detailed design was completed in the third quarter of 2023-2024, and work is scheduled to start in the first quarter of 2024-2025 and continue until 2026-2027.